davifmdhack/adeno_predict/README.md

 Using a database of 70 patients from Hospital de Clínicas of the State University of Campinas (HC- UNICAMP).
 Applying pre-determined inclusion and exclusion criteria, with the aim of avoiding methodological biases, two datasets were analyzed, analysis_clear (n = 53) and analysis_imputed (n=59).
 The latter is the result of imputation of missing data for six values of the Apparent diffusion coefficient (ADC) variable from brain MRI, using multiple imputation by chain equations (MICE), more details in `imputation` folder.
-Our group opted for the following classification algorithms: Decision Tree (DT), K-nearst Neighbor (KNN), Naive Bayes (NB), Support Vector Machine (SVM) and Ensemble of all best models.
+Our group opted for the following classification algorithms: Decision Tree (DT), K-nearst Neighbor (KNN), Support Vector Machine (SVM) and Ensemble of two best models (DT and SVM).

 In this repository, we divided the codes according to the following steps: example of dataset (`dataset__example.csv`), data pre-processing (`pre_process` folder), imputation of missing values for ADC (`imputation` folder), tunning flow for training and obtaining the best model in the test for the algorithms (`workflow_algorithms` folder), metrics and bootstrap (`metrics_boot` folder).